 Data is stored in accordance with the regulations laid out by the Data Protection Act.
 We will take every reasonable precaution to protect information.
 Appropriate physical, electronic and procedural safeguards are in place to ensure the security, integrity and privacy of all information kept in our MIS.
 The need for confidentiality will be respected, and sharing of data will only occur with the express permission of parents/carers in line with our fair processing notification.
-All 'personal data' will only be allowed out of the school with the knowledge of the Headteacher and the E-learning Systems Manager.
+All 'personal data' will only be allowed out of the school with the knowledge of the Headteacher, Senior IT Technician and Data and Examination Manager.
+Full details including our GDPR data map can be found on our website at highcliffe.school/GDPR.